Lucas Raymond Game Preview: Red Wings vs. Bruins

 Raymond Season Stats Insights

-- In two of eight games this year, Raymond has scored a goal, but he's yet to produce two or more goals in the same contest.
+- Raymond has a goal in three of 11 contests this season, but no multi-goal games so far.

-- In four of eight games this season, Raymond has registered a point, and in one of those games he came away with multiple points.
+- Raymond has registered a point in a game five times this season over 11 games played, with multiple points in two games.

-- Raymond has had an assist twice this year in eight games played, including multiple assists on one occasion.
+- Raymond has posted an assist in a game three times this season in 11 games played, including multiple assists once.

-- The implied probability that Raymond hits the over on his points prop total is 46.5%, based on the odds.
+- Raymond has an implied probability of 47.6% to go over his point total based on the odds.

 Sign up for Underdog fantasy today.